Greenheart/swipeforfuture.com/README.md

 You have 8 years.

-Will you guide your society to a safe, just future?
+So, will you guide your society to a safe, just future?
 Or will you let the world burn, just like so many have done before you? 🌍🔥

 Seriously though, no pressure.
 You got this (we hope...) 😬